eclipse/mraa/docs/edison.md

   else.
 Therefore use `mraa_gpio_init(14)` to use A0 as a GPIO
 - Arduino pin 7 can sometimes negatively impact the WiFi capability, if using WiFi avoid using this pin
+- Edison's i2c-1 can be used using for example the sparkfun i2c breakout ontop of the Arduino breakout board, this is not supported officially so asking for mraa_i2c_init(1) will result in getting i2c bus 6 (the default one).
+However using raw mode (mraa_i2c_init_raw(1)) this bus is fully usable

 Because of the way IO is setup with the tristate on the Arduino breakout board IO will be flipped as it is setup.
 It's recommended to setup IO pins &